MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

     - In some cases, Microsoft can troubleshoot and resolve problems sooner.
     - The product team can identify and fix issues and improve the quality of the product based on failure events.

 If there is no or intermittent connectivity to Azure, logs are captured and stored locally for failure events for basic or enhanced diagnostics.
-These logs are accessed by Microsoft for support cases and are not sent to Azure.
+These logs are accessed by Microsoft for support cases and aren't sent to Azure.

 ## Consent for data collection